- Did you know that it’s a myth that Autistic people are lacking in Theory of Mind?

-- Teaching how one’s body sensations correlate to emotions
+- Teaching how to recognize one’s body sensations correlate to one’s internal feelings

-- Figurative Language: Metaphors, Similes, Personification, Hyperbole, Symbolism
+- Figurative Language: Metaphors, Similes, Personification, Hyperbole, Symbolism, Sarcasm

 Note on Perspective Taking Therapy:

-Targeting perspective-taking may include teaching children and teens to understand how and why neurotypical act the way they do in various settings and situations.
-We do not use rote social scripts or social stories that compel verbal or behavioral compliance as this takes away self-determination and leads to inauthentic communication.this takes away self-determination and leads to inauthentic communication.
+Targeting perspective-taking may include teaching children and teens to understand how and why neurotypicals act the way they do in various settings and situations without the expectation for the child or teen to imitate neurotypical social skills through the masking of their neurodivergence.
+Equally important is training neurodivergence and autistic acceptance to the peers and adults in the neurodivergent person’s life.
+Therapist Neurodiversity Collective does not use rote social scripts or social stories that compel verbal or behavioral compliance as this takes away personal agency, and self-determination and leads to inauthentic communication.

 Examples of Ableist Objectives: